10 Tips to Increase Sibling Bonding

 Encourage compassion

 Encourage siblings to show compassion for each other.
 If someone is hurt or sick, show them how they can nurture and help that brother or sister.
 Teach them to look for ways to help one another.
+Perhaps they can bring them some soup or read them a story.

 Respect is huge

 Our children need to learn how to respect one another as individuals.
 Teach them to respect each other’s space, belongings, and time.
+It doesn’t matter the birth order, each child should respect each of his siblings.

 Shared interests